 Lisa Graham Keegan has been serving as a member of our Board of Directors since August 2019.
 Since 2001, Ms. Keegan has served as the Principal Partner at The Keegan Company, an education policy consulting firm, where she leads numerous projects, writes, and speaks on critical issues in American education.
 From 1991 to 2001, Ms. Keegan served as an Arizona elected official, first in the Arizona House of Representatives from 1991 to 1995, where she chaired the House Education Committee and oversaw the K-12, community college and university education budgets on the Appropriations Committee, and later as the Arizona Superintendent of Public Instruction from 1995 to 2001, where she oversaw Arizona's public school system and directed the state's Department of Education.
 In 2000 and 2008, respectively, Ms. Keegan served as education advisor to the John McCain campaigns for President.
+Ms. Keegan serves on the boards of the Grand Canyon Council Boy Scouts of America: 50 CAN, The 50-State Campaign for Achievement Now education advocacy organization; the National School Choice Awareness Foundation, an education organization focused on increasing parental awareness of school options; The Foundation For Advancing Alcohol Responsibility (Responsibility.org) National Advisory Board; and The Common Sense Institute of Arizona, a non-partisan research organization dedicated to the protection and promotion of Arizona's economy.
 Ms. Keegan received a Bachelor of Arts degree from Stanford University and a Masters' Degree from Arizona State University.
 We believe Ms. Keegan's extensive experience with education and public office experience provides a tremendous resource to our Board of Directors and management team, particularly in the areas of operations and finance.

 Chevy Humphrey has been serving as a member of our Board of Directors since August 2019.
 Ms. Humphrey is the first Black American to head a science center in the United States and, in January 2021, Ms. Humphrey became the first women and first Black American to lead the Museum of Science and Industry ("MSI"), in Chicago, Illinois.
 Before joining MSI, Ms. Humphrey had served as President and CEO of the Arizona Science Center, one of the nation's premier science and education centers, since 2005.
 During her tenure at Arizona Science Center, Ms. Humphrey secured numerous national competitive and prestigious grants for the Arizona Science Center from organizations such as the National Institutes for Health and the National Science Foundation and has been recognized by the Phoenix Business Journal as a Most Admired CEO and by the Women's National Basketball Association as a Visionary Leader.
 Ms. Humphrey currently serves as a board member and Chair of the American Alliance of Museums, an organization that supports more than 35,000 museums, zoos, science centers and similar organizations.
-Ms. Humphrey also serves as a board member of College Success Arizona, an organization focused on increasing the post-secondary attainment rates of Arizona students, and the Sandra Day O'Connor Institute, an organization that advances civics education, civic engagement and civil discourse.
+Ms. Humphrey serves as a board member of College Success Arizona, an organization focused on increasing the post-secondary attainment rates of Arizona students, and the Sandra Day O'Connor Institute, an organization that advances civics education, civic engagement and civil discourse.
+Ms. Humphrey also serves as a board member of Helios Education Foundation and Argonne National Laboratory.
 Ms. Humphrey received a Bachelor of Business degree with a concentration in Marketing from the University of Phoenix, a Master of Business Administration degree from Northeastern University with specializations in Marketing and Entrepreneurship/Innovation, and is pursuing her Doctorate of Business Administration from Grand Canyon University.
 We believe Ms. Humphrey's extensive experience and STEM related experience provides a tremendous resource to our Board of Directors and management team, particularly in the areas of operations, finance, and corporate governance.